CMS Emergency Preparedness: Training & Testing

 Provide refresher training for emergency preparedness

-Every staff member should receive initial training on the plan and annual training on updates to the plan generated by testing and review.
-Here again, CMS allows a great deal of discretion for facilities to determine the level of refresher training appropriate to their facility, and to determine how much emergency preparedness training is needed for each role.
+Every staff member should receive initial training on the plan and regular training on updates to the plan generated by testing and review.
+CMS allows a great deal of discretion for facilities to determine the level of refresher training appropriate to their facility, and to determine how much emergency preparedness training is needed for each role.
+Currently, training review is required annually.
+However, under changes proposed September 2018, review would be required biennially unless the plan had been substantially revised.

 Conduct emergency preparedness drills to test the emergency plan

 Not surprisingly, the requirements around emergency preparedness drills and exercises caused the most concern for many of the commenters to the initial draft of the CMS emergency preparedness rule.
 Drills and exercises can be costly, and they demand many personnel hours from participants.
 Nevertheless, CMS resolved — and many respondents agreed — that testing the plan was an indispensable part of emergency preparedness, one that no facility could afford to overlook.

 The following are critical points to keep in mind when implementing or adapting an emergency preparedness training and testing program:

-Train for community collaboration during an emergency: To meet the CMS emergency preparedness testing requirement, facilities may either conduct one full-scale community exercise annually and one tabletop exercise annually, or conduct two full-scale community exercises annually.
+Train for community collaboration during an emergency: To meet the the current CMS emergency preparedness testing requirement, facilities may either conduct one full-scale community exercise annually and one tabletop exercise annually, or conduct two full-scale community exercises annually.
 (Note that a facility that experiences a disaster that requires activating its plan is exempt for one year.)
+Revisions currently under consideration would adapt the rule to allow more choice regarding the type of testing, and would permit outpatient providers to participate in only one exercise annually.

 The full-scale exercise must be community-based, unless a community exercise is not available.
 Facilities are encouraged to include community-based partners in all of their exercises where appropriate.
 Facilities are not required to plan and execute a community-wide exercise themselves, only to participate in one to the extent their facility would contribute in an emergency situation if the whole community or town were impacted.
 Facilities may define for themselves the community that is most relevant to their risk assessment.